mc-hamster/yado/README.md

 1. Open source code available in ./src.
 2. Completed Features:
  1. Digest based authentication (No clear text passwords) ...
 Done
- 2. Support for DHCP / Static addresses ...
+ 2. Support for DHCP & Static addresses ...
 Done
  3. JSON REST API to read door sensors ...
 Done
+ 4. Serve all javascript libaries locally ...
+DONE
 4. In progress
  1. USB Interface to configure all settings ...
 In progress
  2. Web Admin Interface for configuration ...
 Not started